rahmanda/rahmanda.github.io/contents/blog/en/2020-05-29-vue-portal-in-action.md

 Yes, it is kind of weird to have a full blown modal tags inside of a button tag.
 However, this is only a representation of the component structure, not an actual DOM.
 By using vue-portal, the entire modal tags are literally moved to the `portal-target` tag once the condition is satisfied so you don't have to worry about it.

-## Swap content when the route changes
+## Case 2: Swap content when the route changes

 Suppose our app is using [vue-router](https://router.vuejs.org/) and we have a sidebar to navigate.
 The sidebar content can change depending on the current path.
 However, the sidebar container need to be placed outside of the `router-view` for styling purpose.